-Egypt 'must meet six conditions' to resume US aid
+Egypt's Sisi 'must meet six conditions' to win back US aid from Trump administration

 Egyptian President Abdel Fattah al-Sisi must meet six conditions set by the United States to ensure the resumption of financial aid to Cairo, diplomatic sources have said.